TorATB/Powershell-GooglePhotoExport/README.md

 # Powershell-GooglePhotoExport

+## Reminder, always work on a copy of your media-files!
+Don't touch the original files without a backup...

 After you export your mediafiles from Google Photo, you usually have to fix alot of issues with dates and other information.
 You can use Powershell and exiftool to make the job easier.
 Here are some scripts that I made so you might have an easier job than me.